-We distribute complimentary customer Care Kits which include: 30 ml hand sanitizer, 2 antiseptic wipes, disposable gloves, mask (non-surgical), 250 ml water bottle to all customers onboard all Air Canada and Air Canada Express flights.
+We distribute complimentary customer Care Kits which include: 30 ml hand sanitizer, 2 antiseptic wipes, mask (non-surgical), 250 ml water bottle to all customers onboard all Air Canada and Air Canada Express flights.

 For sanitary reasons, the bag used to package these Care Kit items also doubles as a trash bag to dispose any personal items.

 What are Air Canada’s grooming procedures to eliminate the virus which causes COVID-19?